Petal Maps: Images provided by satellite

 Currently the satellite view of Petal Maps is only available in the Petal Maps mobile app and not on the website.

 Mobile app

 Petal Maps is available as a mobile app for the HarmonyOS, Android and iOS mobile operating systems.
 It was released in October 2020 for all Huawei devices through AppGallery, and in June 2021 for all Android devices through Google Play.
-As of March 2022, Petal Maps was released on AppStore for iOS users.
+As of March 2022, Petal Maps was released on the App Store for iOS users.
 It was released as a replacement for Google Maps.